Cat Body Language: Talk To The Paw

 - Cats and Dogs - While dogs have tails and walk on all fours, they have very different body language from cats.
 Cats and dogs can get along, but it takes them a while to get used to confusing signals.

 - Friend or Foe - Cats, when confronted with new people or other animals, will evaluate the situation and try to determine if the newcomer is a friend or foe.
-They may initially run away, or approach cautiously.
+They may initially run away, or approach cautiously or indirectly.

 - Don't stare me down - You may have seen two cats facing off and staring at each other.
 There's all kinds of posturing and sometimes, hissing, spitting, or even howling.